Find out about boundary fence rules in the UK and what to do when you have an issue with you or your neighbour’s garden fence.

 How High Can My Neighbours Fence Be?

 They have to operate within the same local council rules that you do, so if you know that their fence is too high, you can dispute this.
-However, you may wish to avoid taking legal action first and instead, speak to your neighbours to try and seek a resolution.

 If the neighbour has increased their fence size drastically recently, then you may be able to dispute this on the lines of privacy.
-Again, it is always worth speaking to your neighbour before taking legal action.

-- A removal order will be issued if a neighbour did not have prior authorization before extending their fence height!
+- A removal order will be issued if a neighbour did not have prior authorization before extending their fence height

 Fence Ownership Rules

-Fence ownership rules can become a little complex in the UK.
 When the person initially sells the land and the properties on it, they break up the area and use boundaries for each plot.

 This is why the official rules about who owns which fence side will be on your house deeds or land

-All the houses in a row could be responsible for properties on the left side with one being responsible for both the left and the right.
 All the houses in a row could be accountable for the homes on the right with one house being accountable for the house on the left.

-SO, Who Owns Your Garden Fence?
+So, Who Owns Your Garden Fence?

-The deeds could say the boundaries that you are responsible in the form of a T on the conveyance.
-Or, there could be an H mark that suggests that both sides own the fence!
+The deeds could say the boundaries that you are responsible for in the form of a T on the conveyance.

-If there is nothing to suggest who owns your garden fence, then the answers could lie in the Seller’s Property Information.
 If that holds no answers, then understanding the general pattern of ownership in the row of houses you live in will provide a solution.

-The Verbal Agreement!
+The Verbal Agreement

 It is essential to tread carefully with verbal agreements with neighbours about these things, as this is where issues can arise.
-There could be fallouts, and a boundary dispute may arise.

 Where there is no legal agreement written, they can dispute a verbal conversation, and you may end up in hot water.